 There is so much more dimension to this photo simply because Shanna chose to create this angle, rather than leave her arm hanging awkwardly at her side.

-Here’s a photo of myself where I’ve incorporate some lines (notice my arms):
+Here’s a photo of myself where I’ve incorporated some lines (notice my arms):

 However, let’s take a look at this (boring) photo: